I was in tears on my neighbour’s doorstep

 By taking a fresh look at the conditions of your day-to-day life, you’ll describe your life in uniquely funny and insightful ways — and improve your sense of humour.

 For example, when leaving a big event, I saw the people conducting the traffic were wearing camouflage clothing!
 Camouflage should minimise the risk of you being seen; it’s designed to hide you!
-Some of these traffic controllers wore day-glow orange jackets on top of their camouflage gear — apparently confused about whether they were supposed to be seen!
+Some of these traffic controllers wore day-glow orange jackets on top of their camouflage gear — apparently confused about whether they were supposed to be hidden, or seen!

 - ’Invisible traffic controllers run over by bus.’